axelcournac/3C_tutorial/README.md

 ## Building of the contacts map

 From the contacts file, you can build a binned contacts map.
 We used the home-made python code [`Matrice_Creator.py`](python_codes/Matrice_Creator.py): that converts the alignment file inforamtions into a dictionary structure and then into an array of the chosen chromosome(s).
+In this code, there are 3 parameters you can modificate: the size of the bin, the path of your output alignment file and the list of the chromosome(s) you want to display.

-For the human chromosome 3, uou shoud have a picture looking like this:
+For the human chromosome 3, you shoud have a picture looking like this:

 ![alt tag](https://github.com/axelcournac/3C_analysis_tools/blob/master/pictures/chr3_RAW.png)